elliscode/ellisrecipes/s3/markdown/Pumpkin Pie.md

 ## Directions

 - preheat oven to 425F
+- place pie crust in greased pie tin and let come to room temperature
-- in a large bowl, whisk together all ingredients until smooth
+- in a large bowl, whisk together all ingredients until smooth and pour into pie crust
-- pour into pie crust and bake for 15 minutes
+- bake for 15 minutes at 425F
-- lower oven temperature to 350F and bake for 45 more minutes
+- lower oven temperature to 350F and bake for 60 more minutes
+- let cool on a cooling rack at least 2 hours before serving

 Servings: 8